sinha001/life-skills/Listening-ActiveCommunication.md

 ## 8. How can you make your communication assertive?
 You can watch and analyse the videos, then think what would be a few steps you can apply in your own life?
 (Watch the videos first before answering this question.)

-- I'll try to notice my feelings and needs before speaking, so I can express them clearly.
+- Notice and understand your feelings and needs before speaking.

-- I'll pay attention to my body language, keeping good posture, calm gestures, and eye contact.
+- Maintain confident body language: good posture, calm gestures, and eye contact.

-- I'll speak up without waiting too long, instead of letting my thoughts or feelings build up.
+- Speak up at the right time instead of holding things in.

-- I'll use "I" statement when expressing my opiniions or feelings to avoid blaming others.
+- Use “I” statements to express your thoughts without blaming others.

+- Listen actively and let others finish before you respond.

+- Set clear boundaries when needed and say “no” politely but firmly.

+- Stay calm even if the situation is tense, and focus on solutions.